ucsdanimeclub/animefest-next-site/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the pages by modifying the pages in the `pages` folder.
-Pages auto-update as you save the file ("hot reloading").
+Pages auto-update as you save the file (" hot reloading").

 ## Learn More